nollenr/data-domiciling-demo/README.md

 |             3 | {1,2,3,6,8} | {3,1,2}         | {8,6}|

 Notice that there are ranges in all regions of the cluster.
 Whenever you read from a global table, the read will be from a "local" replica -- a follower read.
 Therefore reads of a global table will always be fast in CockroachDB, however write will be very slow.
+Reads from Global Tables are always current.

 Let's read this table from across the different nodes of the cluster